Public opinion: History

 The emergence of public opinion as a significant force in the political realm dates to the late 17th century, but opinion had been regarded as having singular importance much earlier.
 Medieval fama publica or vox et fama communis had great legal and social importance from the 12th and 13th centuries onward.
 Later, William Shakespeare called public opinion the "mistress of success" and Blaise Pascal thought it was "the queen of the world".

 In his treatise, An Essay Concerning Human Understanding c, John Locke considered that man was subject to three laws: the divine law, the civil law and most importantly in Locke's judgement, the law of opinion or reputation.
-He regarded the latter as of the highest importance because dislike and ill opinion force people to conform in their behaviour to social norms, however he didn't consider public opinion as a suitable influence for governments.
+He regarded the latter as of the highest importance because dislike and ill opinion force people to conform in their behaviour to social norms, however he did not consider public opinion as a suitable influence for governments.

 In his 1672 essay On the Original and Nature of Government, William Temple gave an early formulation of the importance of public opinion.
 He observed that "when vast numbers of men submit their lives and fortunes absolutely to the will of one, it must be force of custom, or opinion which subjects power to authority".
 Temple disagreed with the prevalent opinion that the basis of government lay in a social contract and thought that government was merely allowed to exist due to the favour of public opinion.

 The prerequisites for the emergence of a public sphere were increasing levels of literacy which was spurred on by the Reformation, which encouraged individuals to read the Bible in the vernacular, and the rapidly expanding printing presses.
-During the 18th century religious literature was replaced with secular literature, novels and pamphlets.
+During the 18th century, religious literature was replaced by secular literature, novels and pamphlets.
 In parallel to this was the growth in reading societies and clubs.
 At the turn of the century the first circulating library opened in London and the public library became widespread and available to the public.